mwiencek/yarb/README.md

 This project served two purposes for me: (1) fixing a frustation after failing to patch browserify to suit my needs, and (2) learning better how to write node modules.
 Use browserify unless you know what you’re doing.

+## Notes

+Internally, yarb stores files as [vinyl](https://github.com/wearefractal/vinyl) objects, and even accepts these as input wherever a path is accepted.
+This allows passing in existing buffers/streams by just wrapping them in vinyl objects beforehand.
+The catch is that all vinyls must have a `path` property that is both unique to the bundle and absolute (though it doesn't have to exist on disk).
+Paths are how modules reference each other, after all (even `browser` field IDs must resolve to paths), with one exception: the `expose` method could theoretically support exposing a vinyl buffer/stream as an arbitrary ID, since those always take precedence over paths.
+That’d be a rare case, since the vast majority of things will be sourced from disk.
+Giving a fake but unique path where one doesn't exist will otherwise suffice.

 ## License

 MIT